Esterni/pyracing/README.md

-# pyracing
+# About

-This package is an "API wrapper" for retrieving data from iRacing.
-We use the term "API wrapper" loosely because iRacing does not yet have an officially documented API.
+This package is an API wrapper/client for retrieving data from iRacing.
+We use the term "wrapper" loosely because iRacing does not yet have an officially documented API.
+However, we've done our best to build something that might resemble an actual API.

+Please feel free to open issues, offer suggestions, or fork and submit a pull request to help polish things up here.
+We only ask that you be willing to openly discuss things in a respectful manner.
+If you'd like to chat in Discord, I can be reached in the [iRacing Open Wheel Discord](https://discord.gg/UwnhM7w) (nearing 1000 members!).
+My username is Jacob Anderson7#4903.
+I'd be happy to hear from those interested in this project and if enough people reach out I'll make a section just for this project.

 # Usage
 ```py